53854/SWE_1/docs/Project/Project_overview.md

 These merely discribe the roles of the team members, but do not necessarily reflect the actual workload of each team member, which is intended to end up roughly equal.

-Development of the project is done in a Scrum framework, with the our sprint planning listed on trello [here](https://trello.com/b/1Z7Z7Z7Z/software-engineering-101).
+We're working in a somewhat soft-scrum environment, for which our Planning and kanban board are located in this [GitHub Project](https://github.com/users/53854/projects/5)

 ## **Project requirements**
 The project is intended to be devloped and documented by a team of 4 students, displaying core concepts of the Software Engineering Process.